upper waypoint

 Sponsored

-This oversight is a shame given how much thought has clearly gone into designing the store.
+This oversight disappointed me, given how much thought has clearly gone into designing the store.
 Colorful figures painted by Jeffrey Cheung decorate the wall outside the restroom and storeroom.
 Another wall is dominated by a San Francisco-themed mural by Chris Johanson and Max Marttila.
 Then there’s the restroom, which features probably the greatest Todd Francis pigeon mural I’ve ever seen.
 Ten birds circle the walls, one awkwardly giving “full blown eye contact,” another clutching the corner of a Taqueria Cancún menu, and two judging any men foolish enough to stand before the toilet bowl.
 To be in the center of it all is a jubilant experience.

 @rae_alexandraThe Todd Francis bathroom at the new Mission Deluxe store is a thing of true beauty.♬ original sound – rae_alexandra